recordbleach/recordBleach_front_end/README.md

 ##Publishing

   - disconnect your local repo from this one with `git remote remove origin`
-  - use `hub create YOUR-APP-NAME` to simultaneously (1) create yourself a remote repo with the given name and (2) create a local reference connecting the directory you're in to the remote you just created
+  - `hub create YOUR-APP-NAME` -- this will simultaneously (1) create you a remote repo with the given name and (2) create a local reference connecting the directory you're in to the remote you just created
   - add, commit and push per usual

 ##Deploying